-No single housing solution exists for The University of Texas at Austin’s graduate student population, but these resources may help you find a place to call home—whether you want an apartment close to the university with an easy commute or a house in the suburbs with a yard for the kids.
+No single housing solution exists for the Texas Law student population, but these resources will help you find a place to call home—whether you want an apartment close to the Law School with an easy commute or a house in the suburbs with a yard for the kids or dogs.

 It is recommended that LL.M. students live as close as possible to the Law School.
 The Law School address is 727 East Dean Keeton St, Austin, Texas 78705.
 Download a UT campus map.
 The Law School consists of 3 buildings: Townes Hall (TNH), the Connally Center (CCJ), and Jesse Jones Hall (JON).

 Searching for housing can be challenging.
 The Off-Campus Living Resources website offers information on housing and roommates, resources, safety and transportation, and Austin events.
 The Off-Campus Housing Marketplace website offers information on listings, roommates, subleases, resources, renter education, help with a landlord issue, and parking.
 Join the Texas Law Housing-Living in Austin Facebook group.
 Its purpose is to assist admitted Texas Law students find/lease/sublease housing.
 The Texas Law Housing Guide 2023 offers reviews and advice from current students.